Table of Contents

 Cost: There are no entry fees.
 There are fees if you want to camp overnight in the park.

-Don’t forget: Fill up your car well before you get near the park.
+Don’t forget: Fill up your car well before you get near Grasslands National Park.
 Gas stations are few and far between.

 Safety issues: Watch for rattlesnakes.
 Check yourself for ticks.
-Stay at least a 100 m away from bison.
+Stay at least a 100 metres away from bison.

 Options: Don’t miss the Ecotour – an 80 km round-trip driving adventure that starts and ends in Val Marie.
 Check out the signed stops – and learn more about the history of the area.
 This road allows you to see the endangered Black-tailed prairie dog and there’s a good chance to see bison too.